staropram/cantcoap/README.md

 You must call CoapPDU::validate() and get a positive response before accessing any of the data members.
 This sets up some internal pionters and so on, so if you fail to do it, undefined behaviour will result.

-Note that the constructor is just a shorthand for the external-buffer-constructor explained above.
+Note that the constructor is just a shorthand for the external-buffer-constructor explained above, and you can use the long form if you want.
+For example. you might want to use the long form if you have a buffer bigger than the PDU and you expect to reuse it.

 You can reuse this object by resetting it as above.

+## Setting options